Lagrangian Grassmannians, CKP hierarchy and hyperdeterminantal relations: Integrable hierarchies, Grassmannians, -functions

 The realization of the KP hierarchy in terms of isospectral flows of formal pseudo-differential operators is recalled in Section \ref{KP_Baker_CKP}, together with its reduction to the CKP case.
 The Grassmannian interpretation of this reduction consists of restricting the KP flows on the infinite Grassmannian $Gr_{\HH_+} (\HH)$ of subspaces of the underlying polarized Hilbert space $\HH= \HH_- \oplus \HH_+$ of the KP hierarchy, commensurable with $\HH_+$, to the subgroup of flows in the odd flow parameters only, acting on the Lagrangian sub-Grassmannian $\Gr^\LL_{\HH_+} (\HH, \omega) \ss \Gr_{\HH_+} (\HH)$ of isotropic subspaces with respect to a suitably defined symplectic form $\omega$ on $\HH$.
 The fermionic representation of the KP $\tau$-function as a vacuum expectation value (VEV) on the associated fermionic Fock space $\FF =\Lambda^{\infty/2}(\HH)$ is recalled in Section \ref{fermionic_KP-tau}.

 The symplectic form $\omega$ on $\HH$ is introduced in Section \ref{symplectic_form_HH} and used to define the infinite symplectic group $\Sp(\HH, \omega)$ action on $\HH$ and on $ \FF$.
-In Section \ref{infin_Sp_decomp}, the decomposition of $\FF$ into irreducible highest weight modules of $\Sp(\HH, \omega)$ is derived (Proposition \ref{prop:FF_decomp}) and, in Section \ref{CKP_reduction}, the reduction conditions from the KP to the CKP hierarchy are expressed as fermionic null conditions equivalent to the Lagrangian condition.
+In Section \ref{CKP_reduction}, the reduction conditions from the KP to the CKP hierarchy are expressed as fermionic null conditions equivalent to the Lagrangian condition.
 Using the bosonization map and the Murnaghan-Nakayama rule, this is shown to imply an infinite set of linear vanishing conditions (Proposition \ref{prop:null_vanishing_conds}) satisfied by the Pl\"ucker coordinates.

 The infinite dimensional analog of the Lagrange map \be \LL: \Gr^\LL_{\HH+}(\HH, \omega) \ra \Pb(\FF^S) \ee is introduced in Section \ref{lagrange_map_inf}, mapping the Lagrangian Grassmannian $\Gr^\LL_{\HH_+} (\HH, \omega)$ to the projectivization of the subspace $\FF^S = \Lambda^{\infty/2}\HH_+ \ss \FF$ spanned by basis elements corresponding to symmetric partitions.
 Combining the Pl\"ucker relations with the Lagrangian condition, it is shown in Section \ref{inf_hyperdet_rels} (Proposition \ref{prop:hypedet_inf_red}), that the symmetric partition Pl\"ucker coordinates of an element $w^0\in \Gr^\LL_{\HH+}(\HH, \omega) $ corresponding to a CKP type $\tau$-function satisfy the hyperdeterminantal relations.
 Finally, in Section \ref{param_hyperdet_tau} it is shown (Proposition \ref{hyperdet_3_param_family}} and Corollary \ref{tau_functional_N_param_hyperdet}), as a consequence of the addition formulae for KP $\tau$-functions (generalized Fay identities), that an $N$-parameter family of hyperdeterminantal relations is satisfied by the $\tau$-function, evaluated at the translates of a point in the space of odd flow variables by cubic lattices generated by power sums in the parameters.